What Causes Endometriosis

 Insecticides, herbicides, pesticides, and fungicides aren't as harmless as they seem.
 These chemicals are adept at mimicking estrogen in the body.

 And why does this matter?
-Excess estrogen-like substances can stimulate endometrial tissue growth outside the uterus—a hallmark of endometriosis.
+Excess estrogen-like substances can stimulate endometrial tissue growth outside the uterus.

 This mimicry isn't something out of a sci-fi movie but a harsh reality for many women battling this condition.
-To reduce exposure to these harmful chemicals, try going organic whenever possible or grow your fruits and vegetables if you're feeling adventurous.
+To reduce exposure to these harmful chemicals, try going organic whenever possible or grow your own vegetables if you're feeling adventurous.

 Nutritional Support for Managing Endometriosis

-Managing endometriosis symptoms may be aided by using specific nutrients and supplements.
+Endometriosis symptoms may be managed by using specific nutrients and supplements.

 The Role of Aromatase Inhibitors in Managing Endometriosis

-Aromatase inhibitors are a medication that limits the amount of estrogen produced in the body.
+Aromatase inhibitors are medications that limit the amount of estrogen produced in the body.
 This could be beneficial because too much estrogen may fuel the growth of endometrial tissue outside the uterus.

 Stinging nettle root, a natural aromatase inhibitor, has shown a potential to regulate these hormone levels.
 By helping balance out your hormones, stinging nettle roots could alleviate some endometriosis symptoms.